1) Find the best cleanser for your skin

-- Make sure to use a face cleanser such as the NIVEA MicellAIR micellar water, designed to remove dirt and sebum from the face without stripping it of too many oils, which could lead to an increase in sebum production.
+Make sure to cleanse your face with a product designed to remove dirt and sebum without stripping too many oils.
+If a product is too drying, it can actually lead to an increase in sebum production.

-- Considering your diet could help.
-For example, foods containing sulphur such as fish, vegetables, legumes, eggs and nuts can help reduce excess levels of sebum.
+Focusing on a fresh and varied diet can work wonders.
+Foods containing sulphur such as fish, vegetables, legumes, eggs and nuts can help reduce excess levels of sebum.